 - Dr Rebecca Mitchell, PhD student & Paediatrician

-- Ms Marijke Mitchell, PhD student enrolling for 2017 & Nurse
+- Ms Marijke Mitchell, PhD student & Nurse

 We are funded through the NHMRC, ARC and various philanthropic organisations.

 - Gender differences in autism

 - Undestanding trajectories and biological underpinnings of children with autism who lose skills

 - Discovering differences and similarities between phenotype and biology of twins with autism and children with known genetic problems with a high risk of autism

 - Using systematic reviews to understand prognosis, diagnosis and effective interventions for children with neurodevelopmental difference and disability

 - Understanding the outcomes, including their language, participation and quality of life, of children with autism

 - Incidence, prevalence and risk factors for autism.
 What can we learn from databases and existing administrative data?